 An “Environmental Professional” is a person with sufficient education in the environmental science and engineering fields.
 This person has special training and work experience in environmental engineering.
-Moreover, an environmental professional is a person who is trusted by consumers to make professional judgments, opinions, conclusions and recommendations pertaining to environmental hazards and releases.
+Moreover, an environmental professional is a person who is trusted by consumers to make professional judgments, opinions, conclusions, and recommendations pertaining to environmental hazards and releases.
 For example, someone with a professional geologist or engineer license who’s worked under other environmental professionals for over 5 years.
-This includes performing environmental assessments, subsurface investigations and remediation projects.
+This includes performing environmental assessments, subsurface investigations, and remediation projects.
 In fact, a Phase 1 Environmental Site Assessment requires performance and certification by an environmental professional.
-Updated April 2, 2020.
+Updated January 13, 2021.

 What is an Environmental Professional?

 When conducting All Appropriate Inquiries (AAI), certification by an “Environmental Professional” is a requirement.
 This is to qualify under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) Innocent Landowner Defense.
 In fact, the ASTM Standard also requires due diligence performance by an “Environmental Professional.”
 Typically, the certification requirement applies to Phase I Environmental Site Assessments, in accordance with ASTM E1527-13.

 According to CERCLA and AAI, an environmental professional must have sufficient education in certain applicable fields.
 For instance, geology and civil engineering.
 Additionally, the qualifier must have the training and work experience necessary to use professional judgment.
 This involves opinions and conclusions pertaining to environmental hazards.
 All findings and recommendations must base on data analysis.

 Qualifications of an Environmental Professional